virtuman/obsidian-mcp-server/README.md

 - Handle errors and monitor performance

 ### Search Implementation
+- Use appropriate search tool for the task:
+  - obsidian_find_in_file for text search
+  - obsidian_complex_search for metadata/tag filtering
-- Optimize queries and control context size
+- Keep context size reasonable (default: 10 chars)
-- Handle large results within token limits

 ### Property Management
 - Use appropriate types and validate updates